sunn4room/git-mirror-with-new-commit/README.md

 # Git Mirror Action

-A GitHub Action for mirroring a public git repo to another repo with new commit via SSH.
+A GitHub Action for mirroring a git repo to another repo with new commit via SSH.

 > NOTE with new commit, ignoring origin commits from source repo.